pandey0/mini-Kafka/README.md

 - Update host and port numbers in the source code as needed.
 - Customize the system behavior by modifying the logic in each component.

-## Contributing

-If you would like to contribute to YaK, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).